Playa del Carmen sargassum recharge will increase next week

 Sargassum comes from Africa and reaches the part of the Amazon where it begins to nourish, rapidly increasing its volume, and then continue advancing until it reaches the beaches of Quintana Roo.

-The Sargasso Monitoring Network of Cancun publishes daily on Facebook how to find all the beaches in the state regarding the arrival of the sargassum.
+The Sargasso Monitoring Network publishes daily on Facebook how to find all the beaches in the state regarding the arrival of the sargassum.

 Sargassum reaching Quintana Roo contains over 28 heavy metals: research